2 December 2021

 I use many of the words in my book, ‘Hostage to Freedom: The Search for the Siren.’

-To discover more, including many humourous and vulgar expressions such as the meaning of ‘half past six’, refer to:
+To discover more, including many humourous and vulgar expressions, refer to:

 Or why not delve into the novel ‘Sarong Party Girls’ by Cheryl Lu-Lien Tan to see how Singaporeans really talk amongst themselves!